rncbc/synthv1-preset/README.md

 We do not use GitHub Issues for questions.
 Please submit all inquiries and suggestions to the [official SynthV1 forum](https://rncbc.org).

 ## Submitting Presets
-We only accept individual preset submissions, not complete banks.
-To propose new banks, please open a discussion thread in the official forum.
+You are welcome to submit multiple presets at once.
+We do not accept configuration files (`synthv1.conf`) used to supply banks.
+To propose new banks, please open a discussion thread in the [official SynthV1 forum](https://rncbc.org).

 ### Submission Methods
 * **Via GitHub:** Fork this repository, create a branch, and submit a Pull Request with your presets.